 Officially having the judgment of guilt set aside by the courts of Arizona impacts convicts in a multitude of ways.
 Whether a person was charged with a misdemeanor or a felony, the results of a set aside are highly valuable.
 For a felony, the benefits include:

 - Releasing the defendant from most penalties and disabilities related to the conviction.

 - Showing employers and other authority figures the person’s commitment to their future.

 - Transferring the focus from the past to the future.

 For a misdemeanor, individuals can benefit from similar results, but the overall impact of a set aside is less than a felony; a misdemeanor is technically less destructive for a person’s reputation.
 However, the set aside is still valuable for people interested in keeping their reputation as clean and honest as possible.

-Pursing legal counsel concerning an expungement or set aside is wise for individuals who want the best results from their endeavors.
+Obtaining legal counsel concerning an expungement or set aside is wise for individuals who want the best results.
 Having the advice of a professional will help people gain the desired outcome more quickly than if they apply independently.